catalinmoraru82/fep-calnal-street-market/README.md

 # Frontend Practice Project
-This is [https://www.frontendpractice.com/projects/canal-street-market]Frontend Practice project where I clone a website: Canal Street Market
+This is [Frontend Practice project](https://www.frontendpractice.com/projects/canal-street-market) where I clone a website: Canal Street Market.

+For now it's only on desktop, mobile coming soon